Welcome to Galapagos Conservation Trust’s Photography Competition! Please read on to find out about our categories!

-Celebrate the diversity of Galapagos marine life.
-You can focus on the environment itself, or one of the hundreds of creatures that live in the seas around the Islands.
+Celebrate the diversity of Galapagos marine life in our new category for 2019/20.
+Whether you want to dive under the water or stay dry ashore, this category gives you the opportunity to capture all of Galapagos’ incredible marine wildlife.
 Judges will look for stunning or unusual shots that showcase the wonders of the Galapagos Marine Reserve.

 The human population is growing in Galapagos, and its wildlife is learning to adapt.
 Your original image could capture locals going about their everyday life, bold animals exploiting the urban habitat or an unexpected scene in an urban setting.

-Enter the Photography Competition – please note our 2018/19 competition is now closed.
+Enter the Photography Competition – please note our 2019/20 will open on Wednesday 30 October.